Civil, Construction, and Environmental Engineering

 Effects of earthquakes on structures and of design of structures to resist earthquake motions; earthquake mechanisms and ground motions; response of structures to earthquake motions; behavior of materials, structural elements and assemblages subjected to earthquakes; principles of earthquake-resistant design practice; soil-structure interaction; and special topics.
 The course focus extensively on Displacement-Based Seismic Design and will utilize a recently released text on the topic.

 CE 726 Advanced Theory of Concrete Structures

-This course focuses on the non-linear behavior of reinforced concrete, with a special emphasis on seismic design issues.
+This course focuses on the non-linear behavior of reinforced concrete.
 The emphasis is on basic behavioral characteristics, and the primary course objective is to develop a capability in the students to apply the fundamentals of reinforced concrete behavior to the design of reinforced concrete systems.
 In order to accomplish this objective, we will study material level behavior, member level behavior, and system level behavior.

 CE 741 Geomechanics of Stress Deformation

 Concepts of volume change and effective stress, stress-strain behavior of clays and sands, stress path and failure conidtions; mechanistic interaction between solids and water, problems in elasticity and plasticity pertaining to stress distribution, elstic, consolidation and secondary settlements, and tolerance limits to deformation levels.

 Mechanics of soils: theoretical framework; failure conditions and shear strength; slope instability; lateral earth pressure; bearing capacity; non-linear deformation of soils; theory of plasticity; critical state model for soil behavior.